shanna/dm-sphinx-adapter/README.txt

 == Todo

-* Loads of documentation.
-Most of it is unchecked YARD at the moment.
 * Add DataMapper::Adapters::Sphinx::Client#attribute_set to allow attribute modification on one or more indexes.
 It's the only thing missing if you understand the pitfalls and still want to add thinking-sphinx like delta indexing to your resource.